marcelo-monteiro/marcelo-monteiro/README.md

 - **Balance Between Autonomy and Teamwork**: A role that strikes the right balance between independent project management and collaborative teamwork, allowing for both personal initiative and collective success.
 - **Ethical and Impactful**: A company with a strong ethical foundation, committed to making a positive impact in its industry or the community.
 - **Dynamic and Adaptable**: An environment that is dynamic and flexible, encouraging adaptability and innovation in the face of industry changes and new challenges.
-- **Learning-Friendly and Transparent**: A culture that encourages learning from mistakes, fosters open communication about errors and supports a no-fear approach to taking calculated risks.
+- **Learning-Friendly and Transparent**: A culture that encourages learning from mistakes, fosters open communication about errors, and supports a no-fear approach to taking calculated risks.

 ## 📫 How to Reach Me